Texturing 3D Models

 3.We will now add a texture to the cube.

-• The controls for this operation are situated on the right in the inspector.
-Make sure that the sub-tab with the screwdriver and wrench icon is selected.
-It is highlighted as item a in the following figure.
+in the following figure.
 This panel shows options for the current tool and workspace settings.
 In this case, it provides options for texture painting since this mode is active.
 In the section texture slots, click on the small plus next to no textures.
-The button is labelled as b in the figure.
+The button is labelled asb

 4.Another menu will open up where you can specify a name, width, height and colour.
 According to these properties the texture will be created.
 For the name, it is a good idea to assign a meaningful name and also indicate that this is a texture for the colour.
 You can for instance name the texture dice_colour.
 Textures should usually be quadratic and have a width and height which is a power of two, e.g. 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024 or 2048 pixels.
 The bigger the texture, the sharper the texture will look.
 However, larger textures also use more memory.
 1024 pixels are a good standard value.
 The texture will be initialized with the given colour.
 You can leave it at the default 80% white.
 One can also state whether or not the texture should have an alpha channel.
 In this example, we do not need it since the dice does not have transparent parts.
 The Generated Type dropdown box should be set to Blank.
 This will create a texture with a uniform colour.
 The other options of this dropdown-menu create pre-defined textures for testing purposes which show different kinds of grids.
 Leave the 32-bit Float checkbox deselected.
 If it is checked, the texture has a higher bit depth and therefore higher accuracy for the values.
 But this is not needed here.
 Finally, hit OK.